 Search Menu

-Simple and sweet, honey contains natural sugars that is reported to have a wide variety of medicinal properties for humans.
+Simple and sweet, honey contains natural sugars that are reported to have a wide variety of medicinal properties for humans.
 It also, occasionally, finds its way into the mouths of our dogs.
-But is honey is safe for dogs and does it have health benefits for canines?
+But is honey safe for dogs and does it have any health benefits?

 Is Honey Safe for Dogs?

 Honey is safe for dogs to eat in small quantities.
 It contains natural sugars and small amounts of vitamins and minerals.
-It is also used as a sweetener in many foods and beverages.
+It’s also used to sweeten many foods and beverages.

 Are There Benefits to Feeding Dogs Honey?

-For people and dogs, honey is purported to have antimicrobial and antifungal properties, reduce inflammation, sooth stomach ulcers and sore throats, and cure allergies.
-However, there have not been many conclusive scientific studies validating these claims.
-Many of these allegations are anecdotal.
+For people and dogs, honey is purported to have antimicrobial and antifungal properties.
+Many also believe that honey can help reduce inflammation, soothe stomach ulcers and sore throats, and cure allergies.
+However, there haven’t been many conclusive scientific studies validating these claims, so many of these allegations are anecdotal.

 One of the most common claims made about honey is that it can cure seasonal allergies.
-While the scientific evidence is lacking, there is some reason to believe that raw honey could help reduce allergic reactions to flower pollen—assuming, of course, that your dog is allergic to one of the pollens in the honey and not another environmental allergen.
-Regardless of the lack of conclusive research, feeding your dog a small amount of honey likely won’t harm them, even if it is not guaranteed or even likely to help with allergies.
+While the scientific evidence is lacking, there is some reason to believe that raw honey could help reduce allergic reactions to flower pollen — assuming, of course, that your dog is allergic to one of the pollens in the honey and not another environmental allergen.
+Regardless of the lack of conclusive research, feeding your dog a small amount of honey likely won’t harm them.
+However, it isn’t guaranteed or even likely to help with allergies.

 Hungry Labrador Retriever waiting for the bowl to be put down